algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport49.md

 We've decided to code the maze in ascii code.
 And we succeeded, but it took a long time.
 So here's a picture of our maze in ascii code, once finished.

 <br><img src="image/mazeascii.png"></br>

+The image above represents our maze for the prototype due on 12/11/2023.
+But this is not our final maze.

+### QA Test Plan

+Our QA, has finished writing and editing his test plan.
+His test plan will enable us to test our prototype and our final version, to avoid as many errors and problems as possible on our game.